MA Interpreting and Translation, Mandarin and English

-In order to apply for the one-year programme the minimum average score of key university graduates is 80, or top 10% in the class.
+In order to apply for the one-year program, the minimum average score of key university graduates is 80, or top 10% in the class.
 The minimum average score for non-key university graduates is 85 or top 5% of the class.

-The programme is made up of core modules in the theory and practice of interpreting and translation.
+The program is made up of core modules in the theory and practice of interpreting and translation.
 In addition, students may take optional modules in specialist areas of interpreting and translation, and continue their study of a second foreign language.
-In the second semester students will continue with both interpreting and translation but they will have the opportunity to specialise in one or the other through the Advanced Translation or the Advanced Interpreting modules.
+In the second semester, students will continue with both interpreting and translation but they will have the opportunity to specialize in one or the other through the Advanced Translation or the Advanced Interpreting modules.
 Admission to the modules will be subject to performance in the Professional Translation or Professional Interpreting modules in semester 1.
 Students will write a dissertation or complete an interpreting or a translation project for submission in September.
-The programme will work closely with the Career Office in offering students the opportunity to undertake internships in summer in China, the UK or Europe with an international agency, public service sectors or private companies.
+The program will work closely with the Career Office in offering students the opportunity to undertake internships in summer in China, the UK or Europe with an international agency, public service sectors or private companies.

 Module code Name Credits Semester Compensatable

 - CS4101 Translation and Interpreting Theory 10 Autumn Y